What Color Options Are Available ?

 - Ask whomever you made a appt.with for a 24 hour skin patch test.
 Making a 15 minute appt. the day before your real appt.
 If your skin has a pretty bad reaction - the day before even, call the Salon, ASAP.
 OR

 - Color your hair at home.
 This way you have all the control and know exactly 'what' is going 'where'.
-For this type scalp and/or skin I would NEVER EVER take the risk of using boxed hair color nor should you use any type of hair color from Sally's.
-I would try Color Touch - a demi permanent line - which is Wella's Euro brand of hair color and more gentle than pretty much any other line I know of.
+For this type scalp and/or skin I would NEVER EVER take the risk of using boxed hair color nor should you use any type of hair color from Sally's, Target, .
+I If you have never colored before and are looking for something very gentle - I would try with Wella's Professional Line: Color Touch - a demi permanent line - which is Wella's Euro brand of hair color and more gentle than pretty much any other line I know of.
 It can be used with 6 Volume of 16 Volume - very low developers, yet still a 24 hour skin test is necessary.

-We now carry a complete line that I have yet to get the full color chart up which has no ammonia in it at all it is called Essensity.
+We now carry a complete line that has no ammonia in it at all it is called Essensity.

 I have a huge battle with the words "Natural" & "Organic" . . . the Lines Reps come around to different Salons in the LA area to TEST Market them... so the Stylists can try them and we can give them our feedback.
 I have lost that little advantage, because of not being in the Salon which makes me sad. . . .
 BUT. . .I get feedback from colleagues.